briannemcgrath/pands-project/README.md

 ## Summary of Fisher's Iris Dataset:

+## Data Source:

 Link to Data Set: https://archive.ics.uci.edu/dataset/53/iris

-## Overview:
+## Analysis:
-Along with the summary above of the dataset this assignment will also show the following:
+- Examine the content of the data set.
-- Summary of each variable into a single text file
+- Summary of each variable into a single text file.
-- Histrogram of each variable to png files
+- Histrogram of each variable to png files.
-- Scatter plot of each variable
+- Scatter plot of each variable.
-- Additional analysis we deem appropriate (UPDATE THIS TEXT WHEN WE'VE DECIDED WHAT ADDITIONAL ANALYSIS WILL BE DONE)
+- Analysis to gain insights into the relationships between variables.
+- Visualisation including XXX.
+- Interpretation of findings.

+## Conclusion:
+This assignment aims to provide a comprehensive analysis of flower characteristics based on the dataset, offering valuable insights into their attributes based on our own findings and previous literature for same.

 ## References:
 Research on the Dataset: